 The secondary impacts that result from this type of injury are the ramifications to your life.
 Pain from whiplash can result in missed work and lost wages, adding financial strain on top of physical pain.
 Auxiliary injuries can occur as you strain other parts of your musculature system to avoid the pain in your neck.

 Thompson Law understands how difficult it can be to return to life as usual after a serious accident.
 Our passion is in fighting for just compensation for our clients.
-See our track record of successful settlements related to whiplash and other related complications and injuries here.
+See our track record of successful settlements related to whiplash and other related complications and injuries.

 Traumatic head injuries, closed head injuries, permanent brain injury, spinal cord injury, quadriplegia, and other skull and spine damage can interact and intertwine with whiplash injuries from an accident.
 If you or someone you love have suffered harm in an accident, reach out to Thompson Law right away for the help and justice you deserve.

 Have you suffered a whiplash injury from a motor vehicle, workplace, slip, and fall, or another type of accident?
-Thompson Law truly understands the painful, frustrating, and expensive implications that these injuries can have on your body and your life.
-Our empathetic legal consultants are standing by 24/7 to speak with you about your accident and resulting injuries.
-The consultation is free, and there’s no fee unless we win.
+Our whiplash injury attorneys truly understand the painful, frustrating, and expensive implications that these injuries can have on your body and your life.

-Suffering a traumatic whiplash injury like this after a serious accident can make recovery and healing a full–time job.
-Take care, focus on your health, and leave the hard work of fighting the insurance companies and at-fault parties to your trusted lawyer at Thompson Law.
+Suffering a traumatic whiplash injury like this after a serious accident can make recovery and healing a full-time job.
+Take care, focus on your health, and leave the hard work of fighting the insurance companies and at-fault parties to your trusted whiplash injury attorney at Thompson Law.